Kasche153/CircleChain/README.md

 # Algorand Sandbox

+## Our impelementation

+The following (or some of them) could be part of the future work of thesis:

+- Think of an structured way to destroy the assets

+- Think of a way to create NFTs from manufacturer-supplied meaningful ids.

+- Is it possible to parallelize the asset opt-in procedure?

 This is a fast way to create and configure an Algorand development environment with [Algod](https://github.com/algorand/go-algorand) and [Indexer](https://github.com/algorand/indexer).

 **Docker Compose** _MUST_ be installed.
 [Instructions](https://docs.docker.com/compose/install/).